FOREX-Dollar drifts lower as Fed speakers soothe inflation fears

 On Thursday, crucial U.S. core consumer price data is due, while in the Antipodes the focus will also be on the Reserve Bank of New Zealand's Wednesday policy statement, with a risk that it may begin to project rate rises.

-Crypto markets were steady in Asia after making their best attempt yet at a bounce from last week's lows.
-Bitcoin BTC=BTSP rose 12% on Monday and, at $39,600 on Tuesday is on the verge of regaining its 200-day moving average.
+Cryptocurrencies drifted lower in Asia after making their best attempt at a bounce yet on Monday from last week's lows.
+Bitcoin BTC=BTSP fell 0.2% to $38,050.97, paring the previous day's 12% gain.
+Ether ETH=BTSP slid 3% to 2,571.73, following a 26% rebound on Monday.

 World FX rateshttps://tmsnrt.rs/2RBWI5E